 Schedule an Interview

-Once you finish the DS-160, you will need to schedule an interview at your local US embassy.
+Once you finish the DS-160, you must schedule an interview at your local US embassy.
 During the interview, you must bring a copy of your Form DS-2019, a copy of your Form DS-160 confirmation page, a valid passport, and a digital photo that meets US government requirements.
 After the interview, the officer on your case will notify you of visa approval or denial.

 Duration and Extensions for J1 Work Visa

-The exact length of time you are allowed to stay on a J1 visa depends on the specific category under which you apply.
-Allowed stay lengths can vary between a few weeks for an intern and several years for teachers and physicians.
-Suffice it to say that your J1 visa should last long enough for you to complete the entirety of your educational or cultural exchange program.
+The exact time you are allowed to stay on a J1 visa depends on the specific category under which you apply.
+The allowed time to remain in the United States can vary between a few weeks for an intern and several years for teachers and physicians.
+Your J1 visa should last long enough for you to complete the entirety of your educational or cultural exchange program.
+However, following the proper visa appointment guide before your interview can help ensure there are no delays or issues that could cut your experience short.

 You can apply to extend your stay on your J1 visa.
-Your current J1 visa must be valid, and you will have to fill out a new DS-2019.
+Your current J1 visa must be valid, and you must fill out a new DS-2019.
 Depending on your specific circumstances, you may have to provide the following additional documentation to extend your J1 visa:

 - Evidence of finances to cover your stay